KangboLu/Yelp-Camp/README.md

 * User can only delete his/her comments
 * Hide/Show edit and delete buttons
 * Refactor Middleware to a single file

+#Adding in Flash!
+* Demo working version
+* Install and configure connect-flash
+* Add bootstrap alerts to header